congnv0330/react-simple-with-webpack/README.md

 ### `npm dev`

-Runs the app in the development mode.\
+Runs the app in the development mode.

 ### `npm run build`

-Builds the app for production to the `dist` folder.\
+Builds the app for production to the `dist` folder.

+### `npm run analyze`

+Builds the app for production and visualize size of output files.

 ### `npm run lint`